Language

 Notes

 urllib.request.urlopen() supports HTTPS and validates SSL certificates by default.
-You can set a timeout in seconds using the timeout parameter — always set one, because omitting it causes the program to wait indefinitely for a server response.
+You can set a timeout in seconds using the timeout parameter — setting one prevents the program from hanging when a server does not respond.

 The response body is returned as bytes, so decode it with the appropriate encoding (usually UTF-8) before treating it as a string.
 You can also retrieve the encoding from the Content-Type response header.

-If you make frequent HTTP requests in production, the requests library is recommended.
+If you make frequent HTTP requests in production, using the requests library is one option.
 It makes session management, authentication, and retries straightforward, and results in more concise code.
 When you can install external packages, run pip install requests to get started.

 If you find any errors or copyright issues, please .